nbarbettini/little-aspnetcore-book/chapters/security-and-identity/using-identity-in-the-application.md

 This creates a new migration called `AddItemOwner` which will add a new column to the `Items` table, mirroring the change you made to the `TodoItem` entity model.

 > Note: You'll need to manually tweak the migration file if you're using SQLite as your database.
-See the Create a migration section in the database chapter for more details.
+See the *Create a migration* section in the *Use a database* chapter for more details.

 Use `dotnet ef` again to apply it to the database: